Ardeer railway station

-Ardeer railway station is located on the Serviceton line in Victoria, Australia.
-It serves the western Melbourne suburb of Ardeer, and it opened on 2 May 1977.
+Ardeer railway station is a regional railway station on the Ararat line, part of the Victorian railway network.
+It serves the western suburb of Ardeer, in Melbourne, Victoria, Australia.
+Ardeer station is a ground level unstaffed station, featuring an island platform with two sides.
+It opened on 2 April 1929, with the current station provided in 1977.
+It was originally closed on 28 August 1956, then was reopened on 2 May 1977.

 History

 1903-1956

 In 1903, the Australian Explosives and Chemical Company Siding was provided on the north side of the line, near what would become the site of Ardeer station.
 In 1910, a connection to the siding was added at the Melbourne (up) end, converting it into a loop, and it was renamed the Federal Manure Siding.
 In 1929, it was renamed again as Nobel (Australasia) Pty Ltd Chemical Siding.

 On 2 April 1929, the station opened, coinciding with the introduction of a passenger service for factory workers at Ardeer and Deer Park.
 The loop siding was to the east of the former Fitzgerald Road level crossing, and the platform was to the west of it, on the north side of the line.
 In 1934, it was renamed Ardeer Siding.
 On 28 August 1956, the station was closed and the passenger platform removed.